 Although the degree is designed to prepare students for immediate employment, many students choose to continue their human services education at four-year colleges.
 Since not all colleges accept vocational/technical courses for transfer, students should consult with the Department Chair for Human Services prior to enrollment.

-Internship applications deadlines: Summer – March 1st.
-Check with Dr. Shuler to see if you are ready for Internship.
+Interested in an internship?
+Check with Dr. Shuler to see if you are ready.

 Ready to graduate?
-Don’t miss the deadline of March 27th for May graduation.
+Don’t miss the deadline to apply.
 Even if you do not plan to attend graduation, you must actually “graduate” from ACC.